andylyell/all-time/README.md

 1. run `npm install` to install node depenedencies
 2. run `npm run watch:app` to use nodemon to watch the application
+3. run `npm run make` to use electron forge to create the application for your your OS